 Colegio Isaac Rabin

-Colegio Isaac Rabin in the Republic of Panama is an open, not-for-profit, Jewish institution – founded in 2000 – committed to forming young citizens responsible for their own growth and learning, to promoting the acquisition of knowledge and critical thinking skills, and to the Judaic tradition and its continuity.
+Colegio Isaac Rabin in the Republic of Panama is an open, Jewish institution – founded in 2000 – committed to forming young citizens responsible for their own growth and learning, to promoting the acquisition of knowledge and critical thinking skills, and to the Judaic tradition and its continuity.

 In Pre-Kinder to 4th grade the school is also implementing the Singapore Math model, with the focus on developing number sense, problem solving and conceptual understanding, so that students perform well because they understand the material on a deeper level.